Bright white chocolate, mascarpone and lemon cream tart

 - fresh seasonal fruit (i used currants and raspberries)

-Bright white chocolate, mascarpone and lemon cream tart Directions
+Instructions: Bright white chocolate, mascarpone and lemon cream tart

-- Add the eggs and knead the dough briefly.
+Add eggs and knead the dough briefly.
 Create a dough ball, wrap it in a plastic wrap and put in the refrigerator for at least 1 hour.

-- After a minimum of 8 hours, remove the mascarpine cream from the refrigerator and beat it for a minute to make it more delicate and spredeable.
+After a minimum of 8 hours, remove the mascarpone cream from the refrigerator.
+Beat it for a minute to make it more delicate and spredeable.